direktiv/direktiv.github.io/docs/examples/check-email-for-intent.md

 ```

 ### Reply to Email
-This uses the smtp server to send a response to the person that sent you the email in the first place.
+This state uses the vorteil/smtp:v2 isolate to send an email to the sender of the negative email.

 ```yaml
 - id: send-response